thunderheadone/one-sdk-ios/README.md

 [One sendProperties:myProperties forInteractionPath:@"/interactionPath"];
 ```

+*Note:*
-*Note:* This will send a PUT request to ONE.
+- This will send a `PUT` request to ONE.
+- When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 #### Send a response code

-To send a response code, call the method shown below by passing the response code and the corresponding interaction path as parameters:
+To send a response code, call the method shown below by passing the response code and the corresponding Interaction path as parameters:

 Swift:
 ```swift